stenglein-lab/taxonomy_pipeline/docs/tutorial.md

 conda activate taxonomy

 # run the entire pipeline on one dataset
-# don't actually run this yet!
+# ** don't actually run this yet! **
 ./run_pipeline_single_end dros_pool
 ```

-The conda command will activate a conda environment that contains software like BLAST that the pipeline uses.
+The `conda activate` command will activate a conda environment that contains software like BLAST that the pipeline uses.
 (The file that used to create this environment is [here](../server/taxo_recipe.yaml).

-Note that the input to the pipeline is the name of the dataset, and the pipeline script expects a file whose name is `<dataset>_R1.fastq`.
+Note that the input to the pipeline is the name of the dataset, and **the pipeline expects a file whose name is `<dataset>_R1.fastq` to exist in your present directory** .
 For a paired-end analysis, the equivalent command would be `./run_pipeline <dataset_name>` and the pipeline would expect that two files exist: `<dataset_name>_R1.fastq` and `<dataset_name>_R2.fastq`

-The pipeline will take a while to run, maybe 30 minutes for a dataset this size on this server.
+The pipeline would take a while to run, maybe 30 minutes for a dataset this size on this server.

-**Running the pipeline this way doesn't really help you understand what's happening, so let's consider the steps individually.**
+**Running the pipeline this way doesn't really help you understand what's happening, so let's consider the steps individually.**   We will run the commands individually rather than all at once via the main pipeline script.

 ### The main pipeline steps are: